jjacobs123/thrift-it-like-macklemore/README.md

 # Zalando Pre-owned: "thrift it like macklemore"
 *Content: Documentation Zalando Pre-owned API/Web scraping & dataset
-Authors: Claudia Berkhof, Sanne van Ettinger, Jurg Jacobs, Demi van de Pol, Rob van der Wielen (Team 2)*
+Authors: Team 2*

 # DOCUMENTATION

 ## 1. MOTIVATION
 ### 1.1 • For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
-Please provide a description.
 **Background information**
 Over the past few years, the topic of sustainability has gained a lot of attention.
 It is well known that in order to preserve the planet for future generations, sustainability needs to be implemented in everyday life.
 Therefore, a lot of companies have started to implement sustainability into their organizations.
 This can even be beneficial for companies, as when they are able to implement good sustainability practices and adequately diffuse them towards their stakeholders, it can in the medium term become a source of competitive advantage and as a consequence lead to value creation (Sicoli, Bronzetti & Baldini, 2019).